 As the infamous Uber trial back in 2016 shows, it’s important that you operate within the spirit as well as the letter of the law.
 Employers should take note of Uber’s mistakes, and ensure that contracts are fair, easy to understand, and can be enforced. so that no nasty surprises or legal disputes arise further down the line.

 According to PwC, more than half of 18-34 year olds in the UK would work in the gig economy.
 This generation have grown up with information at their fingertips and – for the most part – will be happy to engage with you online.
-Today’s modern Cloud HR systems often include tools that specifically cater to remote workers such as; easy access to personal data, online documents and payslips; automatic notifications when tasks, such as timesheets need to be completed; company newsfeeds and mobile apps.
+Today’s HRIS software often include tools that specifically cater to remote workers such as; easy access to personal data, online documents and payslips; automatic notifications when tasks, such as timesheets need to be completed; company newsfeeds and mobile apps.

 Some also come with features, such as onboarding, absence management and performance management, that are flexible enough to cover the needs of all types of workers, allowing you to benefit from simpler, streamlined processes and a comprehensive view of your complete workforce.